 Why do you want to support new research groups and not the existing ones?

 DD: In the case of start-up grants – just like in the case of previous projects, but even more important in this case – it is the originality of the project.
 We want to take advantage of the experiences young scientists have gained abroad to support new, innovative projects.
 Only in this way will science move forward.
 We don’t want to provide support to people who continue to work on the same subject they focused on during the entire course of their studies, that is to say the subject their research supervisor was focused on (so-called “inbreeding”).

 In your rules you even mention new and risky topics.
 In what sense should a project be risky?

 DD: The projects should be ambitious, they should not repeat or expand on something that is already known from literature.
 Every such project is then naturally risky to a certain extent.
 Another important aspect is the timeframe of three years, which is the period of time during which we will help support the research group.
 We expect that the principal investigator will have a more long-term vision and will strive to receive an ERC grant (editor’s note: European Research Council grants are awarded by the European Commission).

-For your start-up grant programme, you want to collaborate with Czech workplaces that will provide an environment for research groups.
+For your start-up grant programme, you collaborate with Czech workplaces that will provide an environment for research groups.
 How have the various institutions responded to your idea so far?

 Although your start-up grant programme is still in the first phases, can you nevertheless reveal your vision to us?